Nerotek01/BedWars/README.md

 - **Expanded API** – additional events, hooks, and comprehensive Javadoc documentation.

 ---

-**BedWars** — the last BedWars plugin you will ever need to purchase.

 <p align="center">
   <a href="https://debug.nerotek.net"><strong>Connect to the demo: debug.nerotek.net</strong></a>